-PINEA-LINEA DE COSTA has two venues: our a.i.r. studios and our gallery & office, very close together -two minutes by walk- and strategically located between the town historic centre and the local natural spaces such as beaches and dunes.
-We can accommodate up to four artists at our studios, and we are equipped with Wireless Internet Connection, fully equipped kitchen & bathroom and resting areas, as well as our fully equipped exhibition space, a white-cube Gallery for events & exhibitions situated on the main street, very close to La Costilla Square.
+PINEA A.I.R. has two venues: our a.i.r. studios and our gallery & office, very close together -two minutes by walk- and strategically located between the town historic centre and the local natural spaces such as beaches and dunes.
+PINEA STUDIOS are located on the first floor of an apartment building.
+We can accommodate up to four artists at our studios, and we are equipped with Wireless Internet Connection, fully equipped kitchen & bathroom and resting areas.
+ESPACIO PINEA GALLERY is a fully equipped small-white-cube gallery for events & exhibitions situated on the main street, very close to La Costilla Square.

 PINEA A.I.R. & LINEA DE COSTA is a cultural project self-financed by subscription, through membership dues.
 All of our income is used to achieve our goals.